harmslab/gpvolve/README.md

 fitness_peak = find_max(gpmsm=gpmsm, attribute='fitness')
 ```

-Calculate and plot the fluxes between wildtype and triple mutant.
+Calculate and plot the trajectory flux between the wildtype and triple mutant.
 ```python

 # Compute fluxes from wildtype to fitness peak.